rajat1401/NaiveBayes_scratch/README.md

 # NaiveBayes_scratch
-Implemented Naive Bayes from scratch with Cross Validation (K-fold and stratified Kfold) on MNIST dataset
+Implemented Naive Bayes from scratch with Cross Validation (K-fold and stratified Kfold) on MNIST dataset.

 	ASSIGNMENT 1 REPORT